GiviMAD/rustpotter/README.md

 ## Motivation

 The motivation behind this project is to learn about audio analysis and the Rust language/ecosystem.

 I have no prior experience with any of those so don't expect this to be a production grade tool.

-## Note
+## Contributing

-Feel encourage to suggest any improvements that you have in mind, about the code or the detection process.
+Feel encourage to suggest/contribute any improvements that you have in mind, about the code or the detection process.

+Open an issue if you need any assistance about it.

 Best regards!